-Prior to entering the Contract into the VISION system, Agencies must verify all existing Supplier information is the VISION system is correct and a current Form W-9 is on file.
+Prior to entering the Contract into the VISION system, Agencies must verify all existing Supplier information is the VISION system is correct and a current (within 6 months) Form W-9 is on file.

-Resource: If the form W-9 is out of date and/or a new Supplier record must be established, refer to the VISON Supplier Forms at https://finance.vermont.gov/forms/vision
+Resource: If the form W-9 is out of date and/or a new Supplier record must be established, refer to the VISION Supplier Request Form, Form W-9 and Supplier FAQs.